-Tumor metastasis/recurrence in the liver and lungs after curative resection of colorectal cancer is presumed to be related to the survival and proliferation in distant organs of residual cancer cells that circulate during the perioperative period and escape the host's defenses (1-4).
-There have been many studies suggesting a close relationship between the metastasis/ recurrence of cancer and the detection of cytokeratin positive occult neoplastic cells (ONCs) floating in lymph node (LN) sinuses distant from the primary tumor (5-8).
-ONCs can be counted by staining this small number of malignant cells that become trapped in the microcirculation of the LNs, using a simple immunostaining method (patent pending since 2002, Japan) (2,3).
-Free cancer cells are mentioned as isolated tumor cells (ITCs) in the breast cancer section of the sixth version of the TNM classification.
-At the St. Gallen meeting in 2005, ITCs were also defined as cells/clusters with a diameter of <0.2 mm that had not penetrated the walls of vessels or lymphatic sinuses (9) (Viale G, S12, 9th International Conference on Primary Therapy of Early Breast Cancer, St. Gallen, 2005).
-Larger clusters of floating cancer cells are also observed sometimes, but the significance of such cell clusters remains unclear (9).
-Solitary ONCs floating in LN sinuses far from the primary tumor can be detected by cytokeratin immunstaining, but ONCs are also defined to include clusters of ≤ 10 cells, while malignant micro-aggregates contain >10 ONCs (10).
-ONC clusters have the potential to cause metastasis/recurrence in any organ, and should be differentiated from micrometastases (0.2-2 mm) anchored in LNs or from ITCs (<0.2 mm), since ONCs seem to be more malignant occult systemic metastases (10-12).
+Tumor metastasis/recurrence in the liver and lungs after curative resection of colorectal cancer is presumed to be related to the survival and proliferation of residual cancer cells that circulate during the perioperative period and escape from the host's immune defenses (1-4).
+There have been many reports suggesting a close relationship between metastasis/ recurrence of cancer and the detection of cytokeratin-positive occult neoplastic cells (ONCs) in lymph node (LN) sinuses distant from the primary tumor (5-8).
+ONCs are a small number of malignant cells that enter the LNs and can be counted by a simple immunostaining method (patent pending since 2002 in Japan) (2,3).
+Free cancer cells are mentioned as isolated tumor cells (ITCs) in relation to breast cancer in the sixth version of the TNM classification (9).
+At the St. Gallen meeting in 2005, ITCs were also defined as cells/clusters with a diameter ≤ 0.2 mm that had not penetrated the walls of vessels or lymphatics (Viale G, 9th International Conference on Primary Therapy of Early Breast Cancer, St. Gallen, abs.
+S12, 2005).
+Larger clusters of floating cancer cells are also observed sometimes, but the significance of such clusters remains unclear.
+Solitary free ONCs in LN sinuses distant from the primary tumor can be detected by cytokeratin immunostaining, but ONCs are also defined as including clusters of ≤ 10 cells, while malignant microaggregates contain >10 cells (10).
+ONC clusters have the potential to cause tumor metastasis/ recurrence in any organ, and should be differentiated from micrometastases (0.2-2 mm) anchored in LNs or from ITCs $(\leq 0.2 \text{ mm})$, since ONC clusters seem to be have a higher malignant potential (10-12).